lexDAO/LexDAO-Documents/TOS/Personal-Token-Default-TOS.md

 8. If you attempt to redeem $[[token name]] in contravention of the requirements listed in section 7 above, Consultant reserves the right to refuse to provide Services and not refund any $[[token name]] that you have redeemed.

-9. Unless otherwise agreed between you and Consultant in writing, payment for the Services must be paid [[start fifty percent]] percent upon entering into a statement of work and [[last fifty percent]] percent upon the delivery of the deliverables outlined in such statement of work.
+9. Unless otherwise agreed between you and Consultant in writing, payment for the Services must be paid fifty percent percent upon entering into a statement of work and last percent upon the delivery of the deliverables outlined in such statement of work.
 Each whole token is redeemable for a one (1) minute period of billable time by Consultant.
 No partial tokens may be redeemed.

 10. In the event the time required to complete any of the Services is less than the amount of time paid for by you, Consultant will round up to the next full fifteen (15) minute period and then return any $[[token name]] paid by you for unused time.